 Turner syndrome (TS) is a rare chromosomal condition caused by complete or partial absence of one of the two X chromosomes.
-It is a rare condition, affecting approximately 1 out of every 2,500 female newborns.

 Turner syndrome occurs when all or part of one of the X chromosomes is lost before or soon after conception.
 The physical signs of TS can vary widely from patient to patient, so diagnosis sometimes occurs later in life.
 The most common features of TS are short stature and ovaries that do not work properly.
 Other physical features include eye problems and curvature of the spine (scoliosis).